MorganeRouvroy/MorganeRouvroy.github.io/_posts/2018-08-20-ArmChallenge.md

 This year, the challenge was to help Colombia government detect locations in dire need of health and scholar infrastructures.
-Each team had thus to develop an application enabling the user to visualize easily the data extracted from shapefiles - specific coordinates file format - and display information as the nearest health facility in a radius of X kilometers.
+Each team had thus to develop an application enabling the user to visualize easily the data extracted from shape files - specific coordinates file format - and display information as the nearest health facility in a radius of X kilometers.

 For our submission, we used JavaFX and an online hosted PostGreSQL database to try and solve this challenge.
 I was personally responsible for the SQL related functionalities and one of the application feature : coverage analysis.
-This feature enabled the user to colour each state of Colombia according to the average distance in between a school and its nearest health facility.
+This feature enabled the user to color each state of Colombia according to the average distance in between a school and its nearest health facility.

 ![app.jpg](/static/img/heatmap.gif "Coverage analysis "){:.center-image height="600px" width="600px"}